Fate-Grand-Automata/FGA/README.md

 Create the folder if it doesn't already exist.
 For information on how to use support selection, see the original [Fate-Grand-Order_Lua][FGOLua] project.

+## What about other scripts like Lottery and Friend Gacha?
+There is an option in Settings called `Script Mode`.
+It defaults to `Battle`.
+Set it to the script you require.

 ## Limitations
 1. Autoskill list not supported.
 2. The AutoSupport within AutoSkill feature I contributed to FGOLua isn't available here.
-3. No support for Auto-gacha, Auto-lottery, Auto-giftbox.
+3. No support for Auto-giftbox.

 ## Upcoming Features
 1. Autoskill list
-2. Auto-gacha, Auto-lottery, Auto-giftbox.
+2. Auto-giftbox.
 3. Support image maker?
 Automatically crop out servant/ce image from a screenshot.

 ## Like the project?
 Want to support me?